 Proc Report and Proc Tabulate are both used to create summary tables.
 Although, Proc Report can create detail tables with COMPUTE Blocks which cannot be done using PROC Tabulate.

-PROC REPORT, everything is done with the
+In PROC REPORT, everything is done with the COLUMN and DEFINE statements, along with COMPUTE blocks.

 With PROC REPORT, you can have custom lines between groups for example “TOTAL SALES of SUV cars in USA Region” whereas TABULATE Procedure does not have this feature.